-The Servicer will be entitled to receive the Servicing Fee equal to one-twelfth of the product of (i) 0.125% and (ii) the Mortgagor Total Unpaid Principal Balance of each Mortgage Loan or attributable to each REO Property as of the first day of the related Collection Period.
+The Servicer will be entitled to receive a fee (the "Servicing Fee") equal to one-twelfth of 0.145% multiplied by the Mortgagor Total Unpaid Principal Balance of each Mortgage Loan or attributable to each REO Property as of the first day of the related Collection Period.
 The Servicer will retain the Servicing Fee from all amounts collected in respect of the Mortgage Loans during the related Collection Period prior to remittance of required amounts to the Securities Administrator for its distributions on the Certificates on each applicable Distribution Date.

 The Servicer is entitled to retain any net interest earned on deposits in the Collection Account, including any investment earnings on investments of such funds permitted under the Pooling and Servicing Agreement, as additional compensation for performing its duties as the Servicer.
 In addition to the compensation described above, the Servicer will be entitled to retain all assumption fees, tax service fees, late payment charges and incentive payable to it under government loss mitigation programs, all to the extent collected from mortgagors and as provided in the Pooling and Servicing Agreement.
-In connection with mortgagor prepayments of principal, the Servicer may retain the excess, if any, of the aggregate of any prepayment interest excess over the aggregate of any prepayment interest shortages; however, if the aggregate of any prepayment interest shortages exceeds the aggregate of any prepayment interest surplus, it must remit a Compensating Interest payment to the Securities Administrator.
+In connection with mortgagor prepayments of principal, the Servicer may retain the excess, if any, of the aggregate of any prepayment interest shortfall; however, if the aggregate of any prepayment interest shortfalls exceeds the aggregate of any prepayment interest excess, it must remit such deficient amount as a Compensating Interest payment to the Securities Administrator.